SUFFERING QUOTA, PSYCHONEUROSIS And HERIDA PROFUNDA Give Us In Fear We Trust

 It may be a new year but I know personally speaking I'll still be catching up on 2019 releases for the next year.
 It was a cycle of music and I could probably spend at least half of this year on great '19 releases.
 We'll see how that pans out as the months crawl on into what is doubtlessly going to be a very…entertaining year.

 One of the bands here The Monday Grind has covered before: Herida Profunda.
 So if you're not privy yet, you will be.
-A crusty hardcore/grindcore two-piece unit out of Poland that spits out some memorable, groovy tunes.
+A crusty hardcore/grindcore four-piece unit out of Poland that spits out some memorable, groovy tunes.
 Here they offer up four tracks.

 "Power to the People" is a pure grinder plain and simple.
 The track is a crushing slab of blasts that get the blood pumping.
 Following that, the band leans a little more into the hardcore realm while still maintaining that grind attitude with "Holy Books."
 As quickly as it starts, it's over.
 "Remembrance Day" keeps things rolling in the hardcore realm until it splits off into the grind realm.
 And finally, "Alerta 161" concludes their offerings on a very hardcore note.

 Psychoneurosis also hails out of Poland.
 Revived back in 2016, the old school grinders date back as far as 1991.
 Expect plenty of punk vibe but with an edge of old school death metal to round out their grinding sound.